dklight/dotfiles/README.md

 Testing
 -------

-Right now I'm in the process of moving the raw bash scripts to Ansible + Test Kitchena + Vagrant + Serverspec
+Right now I'm in the process of moving the raw bash scripts to Ansible + Test Kitchen + Vagrant + Serverspec

 Installation
 ------------